dxie25/rplidar_sdk_cmake/README.md

 The Makefile compiles Release build by default, and you can also use `make DEBUG=1` to compile Debug builds.

+### Using CMake

+> Note: This build generator system has not been tested on all platforms.

+Here are some configurations of compilers and platforms that were able to build successfully:
+- MSVC (Visual C++ 2022) on Windows 11
+- g++ (GNU 10.5.0) on WSL (Ubuntu 20.04.6 LTS)

+Invoke CMake in the root directory.

+    cmake -S . -B build -DCMAKE_BUILD_TYPE=RELEASE
+    cmake --build build

 Cross Compile
 -------------